 - Activities under The Swedish International Development Agency (Sida) and the UfM Secretariat signed a new multi-annual financial agreement No 15474 to support UfM core activities in favour of a more sustainable and inclusive development in the region to deepen and amplify UfM specific cooperation initiatives and core activities promoting regional dialogue Including a new component of forwarding of funds (sub-granting).
-The new cooperation agreement was signed on December 2021 for the period 2022-2025. - On December 2018, an agreement (12/2008-12/2021) with GIZ (Deustche Gesellschaft für Intenationale Zusammenarbeit) was signed in order to support activities in the areas of employment and trade for the period December 2018 to December 2021.
-In the framework of the agreement, the following contributions were established thorough specific grant/financing agreement per action during the reporting period: provision of experts, supply of material and equipment, operating and administrative costs, and other contributions such as technical advice and financial contributions through financing agreements. - Activities under the Framework Agreement covering projects from February 2022 to January 2025.
+The new cooperation agreement was signed on December 2021 for the period 2022-2025. - Activities under the Framework Agreement covering projects from February 2022 to January 2025.
 The German Federal Ministry for Economic Cooperation and Development (BMZ) continues its ongoing support to the UfM Secretariat under the project "UfM Hub for Jobs, Trade and Investment".
 Under this initiative, the UfM Secretariat implemented the 2022 work plan formulated according to the priorities jointly defined with GIZ and in coherence with the UfM Secretariat Work Programme. - Activities under the Grant Agreement No/Ref 881619 between UfM and Executive Agency for Small and Medium-sized Enterprises (EASME).
 Specific funds for designated activities for "Promoting the Blue Economy in the Mediterranean Sea Basin" were included in the Grant Agreement with DG EASME.
 A financial agreement with GIZ is related to these activities on Blue Economy and will be part of the co-financing of the EASME Grant.
 The objective of the action is to contribute to the further implementation of the UfM Ministerial Declaration on the Blue Economy and to support the work of three components of the Blue Economy Forum and notably, the Blue Economy Working Group, the Stakeholder Conference/Event and the Mediterranean Blue Economy Stakeholder Platform.

-- Activities under the Memorandum of Understanding (MoU) signed between UfMS and AECID on 11th March 2020 supporting the UfM Work Programme and in particular its Water Policy Framework and Water Agenda. - Under the UfM work programme, the UfMS coordinated the set up and the operations of a Mediterranean pavilion in the framework of the COP27.
-The Mediterranean Pavilion in the framework of the COP 27 held in Egypt from 6th November to 18th November is conceived to seek resilient, fair, and sustainable solutions to combat climate change and adapt to its impacts as a common endeavour.
+- Activities under the Grant Agreement for the project number 101122509 between UfM and the European Climate and Environment Executive Agency (CINEA).
+The objective of the grant is strengthening Sustainable Blue Economy in the Euro-Mediterranean region, fostering the regional dialogue and supporting/overseeing the implementation of the UfM portfolio of activities in accordance with UfM Ministerial Declarations on Sustainable Blue Economy in order to reinforce the existing Euro Mediterranean process on Sustainable Blue Economy, expand the shared cooperation, call for new joint actions to speed up the post-covid recovery as well as to ensure the long-term sustainability of the sectors and activities of the Sustainable Blue Economy in the Mediterranean. - Activities under the Memorandum of Understanding (MoU) signed between UfMS and AECID on 11th March 2020 supporting the UfM Work Programme and in particular its Water Policy Framework and Water Agenda. - Under the UfM work programme, the UfMS coordinated the set up and the operations of a Mediterranean presence in the framework of the COP28.
+The Mediterranean participation is conceived to seek resilient, fair, and sustainable solutions to combat climate change and adapt to its impacts as a common endeavour.

-Dedicated contributions 2022 Swedish International Development Cooperation Agency (Sida) 682.294 Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) 439.943 CoP27 - United Nations' annual conference on climate change- different sponsoring partners 265.000 Agencia Española de Cooperación Internacional para el Desarrollo (AECID) 24.580 The European Climate, Infrastructure and Environment Executive Agency (CINEA) 241.289 Total Dedicated contributions 1.653.106
+Dedicated contributions 2023 Swedish International Development Cooperation Agency 1.391.996 Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) 1.384.658 Agencia Española de Cooperación Internacional para el Desarrollo (AECID) 70.246 European Commission-CINEA 235.876 CoP28 - different sponsoring partners 105.465 Netherlands 43.101 Total Dedicated contributions 3.231.343